The Great Brexit Fuss

 British ex-pats living in France.

 People seem to be reacting as though they will all be guillotined the day after we leave.
 The fuss is ridiculous.
 Slowly, a bit at a time, British residents of France may have to adjust their health care arrangements (but there will be, and always has been, a reciprocal arrangement) and perhaps consider a French driving licence.
-But years could go by before any of this is enforced – if ever.
+It may be that, technically, we are not supposed to stay more than 3 months but we do not envisage anybody in authority getting heavy over it.
+And years could go by before any of this is enforced – if ever.

-Of course, the powers that be, whether it is the Consulate or a travel agent, are obliged to give you a worst-case scenario … just in case.
+Of course, the powers that be, whether it is the Consulate, the government or a travel agent, are obliged to give you a worst-case scenario … just in case.
 Not to safeguard you, but to safeguard themselves.